schneidmaster/gitreports.com/README.md

 ## Translations

 The public-facing portions of the Git Reports UI support i18n translations.
-Presently, English and Polish are supported; the active locale is selected using the Accept-Location HTTP header.
+Presently, English, French and Polish are supported; the active locale is selected using the Accept-Location HTTP header.
 If you would like to contribute a translation, make a copy of `config/locales/en.yml` using the desired locale code (check the full list [here](http://www.roseindia.net/tutorials/I18N/locales-list.shtml)), translate the text, and submit a pull request.

 ## Staging/Production Configuration